dymaptic/GeoBlazor/DeveloperGuide.md

 - Create a new Widget samples page in `dymaptic.GeoBlazor.Core.Samples.Shared/Pages`.
 Also add to the `NavMenu.razor`.
 - Alternatively, for simple widgets, you can add them to the `Widgets.razor` sample.
 - Create a new unit test in `dymaptic.GeoBlazor.Core.Tests.Blazor.Shared/Components/WidgetTests.razor`.

+## Understanding The GeoBlazor (and Blazor) Lifecycle
+Blazor components are built around the concept of automatic binding and updating when C# properties and variables change.
+Each time Blazor detects a change, it will re-render the component and all of its child-components, and then update the client html.
+The Blazor component lifecycle method `OnAfterRender` and `OnAfterRenderAsync` can thus be triggered many times during a component's lifetime, and are usually called _at least_ twice on startup.
+Similarly, the method `OnParametersSet` and `OnParametersSetAsync` will be called every time Blazor detects a change in a component parameter (which also then triggers a render).

+Unlike normal Blazor components, however, GeoBlazor components are not being rendered to HTML.
+Instead, they are being passed as data to a JavaScript layer, where they are used to generate the relevant ArcGIS objects.
+As you can imagine, calling the same JavaScript to render in ArcGIS repeatedly would be a bad idea.
+Therefore, GeoBlazor has checks in place to guarantee that a map is only rendered once, and then on actual component changes.
+This creates a few limitations and new capabilities that normal Blazor components do not have.

+### GeoBlazor Component Limitations
+- Synchronous property setters will not automatically cause a map to update.
+This is because all JavaScript calls (at least those that support all Blazor modes) are asynchronous, and there is no safe way to trigger an async method from a synchronous setter.
+Instead, the suggested pattern is to implement asynchronous `Set{PropertyName}()` methods that can call a custom JS function to update the value.
+- Similarly, property getters do not automatically load the latest value from JavaScript.
+If the property is expected to be updated regularly and "read", you should implement an asynchronous `Get{PropertyName}()` method to load the value from JavaScript.
+- Some Blazor parameters are only read once on the first render, and will not auto-bind to value changes like other components.
+  Users will have to be guided to use the async `Set` methods to update properties after initial render.
+For example, we do try to support binding in the top-level `MapView` parameters such as `Latitude`, `Longitude`, and `Zoom`.
+However, once a user zooms or scrolls the map manually, we cannot support the binding anymore, because the map would always "snap" back to its original position, so the binding stops being read after manual map manipulation.
+- GeoBlazor components must be nested in their proper parent components.
+Methods like `RegisterChildComponent` should be implemented for each child component, and `[RequiredParameter]` should be used to enforce a parameter that needs to be set by the user.
+This approach should provide clear error messages if the user places a component in the wrong place or forgets a parameter.

+### GeoBlazor Component Capabilities
+- Unlike other Blazor components.
+GeoBlazor MapComponents can be created in C# code as well as in markup.
+To avoid the `BL0005:Component parameter should not be set outside of its component` warning, we create two constructors for each component, one empty constructor for razor markup, and another one that sets all properties and uses `#pragma warning disable BL0005` to silence the warning.